 Static vs dynamic rates

 All prices discussed so far can be divided into two big groups: static and dynamic.
-A rack rate and all cheaper deals derived from it are static.
-But if you apply discounts to BAR, you’re on the dynamic side of things.
+A rack rate and all the cheaper deals derived from it are static.
+But if you apply discounts to BAR, you’re on the dynamic side.

-With the rise of online distribution and price transparency, static hotel pricing has lost its economic effectiveness.
-In the late 1980s, Marriott pioneered dynamic pricing for B2C sales, and other major brands followed suit in the 1990s.
-The B2B sector remained static for longer, but in 2004 Hilton Hotels Corp. and InterContinental were the first to replace fixed consortia rates with more flexible pricing.
+With the rise of online distribution and price transparency, static hotel pricing has become economically ineffective.
+In the early 2000s, Marriott was among the first hotel companies to adopt dynamic pricing for direct-to-consumer sales, and other major brands followed suit.
+In the B2B sector, Hilton Hotels Corp. and InterContinental were the first to replace fixed consortia rates in 2004 with more flexible pricing.

 The hotel dynamic pricing approach allows suppliers to capture the highest possible value at any point in time.
 The goal is to find an equilibrium price where supply meets demand, ensuring that both the service provider and the customer perceive the rate as fair at a given moment and under certain circumstances.